 If you've given up on dairy, there may be some good news, but first a few things you should know.
 There is no cure for lactose intolerance, but there are ways to control the symptoms.

 Cheese is OK if you know what to look for.
 Avoid the freshest ones like cottage or ricotta because they have the most lactose.
 The longer a cheese is aged, the less lactose it contains.
 The safest bets are hard yellow cheeses; many of them have almost no lactose at all.

 Buy lactose-free milk.
 It tastes just like regular milk and cooks up the same in recipes.
 In fact, nearly every recipe that calls for milk on WeBeFit.com is made with lactose-free, fat-free milk.

 Add a little lower sugar yogurt to your diet.
 You get the calcium and protein plus yogurt contains a lactase that helps digest lactose in the intestine.

 Start reading labels.
-If you see "sweet whey powder" or "whey powder" on the list of ingredients you should be aware the product generally has a lot of lactose.
-Pop a couple lactase enzyme supplements (like Lactaid) right before you eat.
+If you see "sweet whey powder" or "whey powder" on the list of ingredients, you should be aware the product generally has a lot of lactose.
+Pop a couple of lactase enzyme supplements (like Lactaid) right before you eat.
 Several clinical trials now show they help increase lactose digestion without side effects.
 Take one before you have something with dairy and the nutrients will go to your muscles instead of winding up flushed down the toilet.

 The standard dose for someone moderately lactose intolerant is 2,500 to 5,000 FCC units of lactase before consuming dairy.
 If you're more sensitive, consider 10,000 to 20,000 FCC units.
 (FCC stands for Food Chemicals Codex.
 It's an international standard for purity and identity of food ingredients.)